EIDA/mediatorws/docs/installing/docker.rst

   $ cd docker
   $ docker build -t eida-federator:1.0 .

-  # Create persistent directories (make sure there is plenty of disk space)
-  # These will need to be configured in docker-compose.yml (see below)
-  $ mkdir -p <archive>/db
-  $ mkdir -p <archive>/var/log
-  $ mkdir -p <archive>/var/tmp

-  # Add a persistent file for stationlite sqlite to the mounted volume
-  $ cp ../db/stationlite.db.empty <archive>/db/stationlite.db

 **Running**:

-The container can be run using the provided `docker-compose.yml` configuration.
-Make sure that the appropriate data volumes are mounted to make sure the stationlite database, log files, and temporary data files are persistent.
+The container should be run using the provided `docker-compose.yml` configuration.

 .. code::